-FOUNDER and CEO Felicia Jackson says she's had some early conversations with investors ahead of her planned $1MM Seed raise for CPRWrap startup, her startup based in the Chattanooga area.
+FOUNDER and CEO Felicia Jackson says she's had early conversations with investors ahead of a planned $1MM Seed raise for her CPRWrap startup, based in the Chattanooga area.

 Meanwhile, she's hoping that the year-long Tennessee Titans visibility and hospitality sponsorship she won Jan.
 25 via a pitch competition held by the Nashville Entrepreneur Center will help build the awareness she needs for her 3-year-old business.